PawelMurdzek/Cyber-certificates-and-writups/Certificates/README.md

-# CCNA
+# Cerificates
-All my certificates related to CCNA.
+In this folder, I will be posting all my earned certificates.